-Accident Only: An insurance policy that only covers your pet in the event of an accidental injury.
+Accident only: An insurance policy that only covers your pet in the event of an accidental injury.

 Comprehensive: An insurance policy that covers your pet for injury and illness, and also for preventative treatments, routine check-ups, behavioural treatment and other complementary therapies.

 Co-payments: Some policies require a co-payment, which means that the insurer pays a listed percentage of the cost of vet fees, usually between 65% and 85%, and you pay the remaining percentage.
 You are co-paying the expenses.
 This is sometimes known as co-share.
-Some policies require you to pay both a co-payment and an excess.
+Some policies require that you pay both a co-payment and an excess.

 Exclusions: Anything that is not covered by your policy.
-When a particular health condition or treatment is listed as being excluded from your policy, the insurer will not cover the expenses for treating that condition or having that treatment.
-Common exclusions include behavioural problems, elective procedures, diet and nutrition, grooming, pregnancy, and pre-existing conditions (where your pet showed symptoms before you bought insurance or during the waiting period).
+When a particular health condition or treatment is listed as being excluded from your policy, the insurer will not cover the expenses for treating that condition, or having that treatment.
+Common exclusions include behavioural problems, elective procedures, diet and nutrition, grooming, pregnancy, and pre-existing conditions (where your pet showed symptoms before you bought insurance, or during the waiting period).

-Extras Cover: Another name for Comprehensive cover or a policy with Routine Care benefits.
-See Routine Care below.
+Extras cover: Another name for comprehensive cover or a policy with routine care benefits.
+See routine care below.

 Inclusions: Anything that is covered by your policy.
 When a particular health condition or treatment is listed as being included in your policy, the insurer will cover the whole expense or a listed percentage of the expense involved.

 Lifelong cover: An insurance policy that covers your pet for as long as they live, even if they grow to a ripe old age.
-You must renew your policy with the same insurer every year with no break in cover to be eligible for lifelong cover, especially for recurring, chronic or ongoing conditions such as cancer or arthritis.
+You must renew your policy with the same insurer every year, with no break in cover, to be eligible for lifelong cover, especially for recurring, chronic or ongoing conditions, such as cancer or arthritis.

-Pre-existing condition: A pre-existing condition is a condition that existed in any form before you signed up for the insurance policy.
+Pre-existing condition: A condition that existed in any form before you signed up for the insurance policy.
 This is why insurers have a waiting period for illness, so that if your pet shows symptoms of a condition during the waiting period, they do not have to cover your pet for the costs of treatment.
 Certain pre-existing conditions will not be covered by insurers at all.

-Related condition: A condition that is considered to be a pre-existing condition because it has same the same symptoms or classification as a pre-existing condition your pet has.
+Related condition: A condition that is considered to be a pre-existing condition, because it has same the same symptoms or classification as a pre-existing condition your pet has.
 Related conditions are not covered by your insurance.
-Unlike pre-existing conditions, related conditions do not have to happen before the commencement date of the policy or during the waiting period.
+Unlike pre-existing conditions, related conditions do not have to happen before the commencement date of the policy, or during the waiting period.
 For example, if your dog has arthritis in its legs and this is a pre-existing condition, and then after the waiting period it develops arthritis in its back, this will be considered a related condition.